Pichichi (footballer)

 Rafael Moreno Aranzadi (23 May 1892 – 1 March 1922), known as Pichichi, was a Spanish footballer who played as a forward.
+He is known for the Pichichi Trophy named in his honour.

 He played for Athletic Bilbao during the 1910s and 1920s.
 He received his nickname because of his frail build.

 Club career

 Born in Bilbao, Biscay, Pichichi played in his first Copa del Rey final in March 1913 as Athletic Bilbao, his sole club, lost 1–0 against Racing Club de Irún.
 Later the same year, on 21 August, the same opponents, now renamed Real Unión, were invited to play the inaugural game at San Mamés Stadium, and he scored the very first goal at the ground; two months later, he also scored the first goal at Real Sociedad's new Atotxa Stadium in the opening fixture for that venue.

 Easily identifiable on the pitch due to a white cloth he tied to his head, Pichichi subsequently played in five other domestic cup finals, winning four and netting a hat-trick in the 1915 final as Athletic beat RCD Español 5–0.
 After returning from the 1920 Olympics, some supporters felt that his performances were no longer measuring up to his 'star' status, and this criticism caused him to abruptly quit playing altogether in order to become a referee.

 Pichichi died on 2 March 1922 at age 29 from a sudden attack of typhus, with the grief among the fans at the shock news heightened with regret for the acrimonious manner in which their hero had departed the club.
 He scored a total of 83 goals in 89 games for his only team.